 “Seaglass: is the ocean’s way of telling us that if you give it something breakable, it will turn it into something beautiful.”

-Sea glasses always fascinate me.
-They call it a reverse gem because it is from man-made trash and was polished by ocean waves, while diamonds and gold were from nature but were polished by humans.
+Sea glasses fascinate me.
+They call it reverse gem because it is from man-made trash but are crafted by the ocean waves.
+While diamonds and gold are from nature but are designed and polished by humans.

-At the other side of the island, we noticed many bottles lying in the deserted rocky area and this explains why there are lots of sea glasses found on the main shore.
-I believe this came from the main island and washed ashore here.
-I saw ones made from Tanduay and Emperador bottles, the popular hard drinks in the Philippines, their embossed brand marks still obvious on a few sea glasses.
-The green ones might be from Sprite bottles; the brown ones maybe from beer bottles.
+At the other side of the island, we spotted many trash bottles lying in the deserted rocky area and that explains why lots of sea glasses are found here.
+Most likely they are washed ashore here coming all the way from the main island or even farther than Negros.
+I noticed ones made from Tanduay and Emperador bottles, the popular hard liquor drinks in the Philippines; their embossed brand marks still obvious on a few sea glasses.
+The green ones could be Sprite bottles and the brown ones could be beer bottles by origin.

 It was disappointing and I could only hope that more people learn how to throw their trash properly.
 It’s simple.

-Look how the ocean waves transformed these trash glass bottles into such beautiful beach gems.
+Look how the ocean waves transformed glass bottles into such beautiful beach gems.
 The ocean is doing a great job in recycling trash.
 Kudos!